 Make the most of your time at university and join a student club or society.
 Events and activities are held throughout the year, involving Te Kura Umanga | UC Business School and other partners.

 There are some clubs and societies that are just for business and economics students.
-Others like Entré have members from other colleges, so you'll get to meet a wide range of people.
+Others like Entré and Global China Connection (GCC) have members from across the University, so you'll get to meet a wide range of people.
 So if you're new to UC or returning, pop in to see the club executives or email them, sign up and get involved in some of the many academic and social activities on offer this year.

 Clubs aimed at Business students